sait-lab/learn-git/git-branching.md

 >
 >Just as in the other two Git branch strategies, [GitLab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) has a main branch that contains code that is ready to be deployed.
 However, this code is not the source of truth for releases.
 >
->In GitLab flow, the feature branch contains work for new features and bug fixes which will be merged back into the main branch when they’re finished, reviewed, and approved.
+>In GitLab flow, the feature branch contains work for new features and bug fixes which will be merged back into the main branch when they're finished, reviewed, and approved.
 >
 >The GitLab flow branching strategy works with two different types of release cycles:
 >
 >1.
 Versioned Release: each release has an associated release branch that is based off the main branch.
 Bug fixes should be merged into the main branch first, before being cherry-picked into the release branch.
 >2.
-Continuous Release: production branches are utilized to contain deployment-ready code, so code is merged into the production branch when it’s ready to be released.
+Continuous Release: production branches are utilized to contain deployment-ready code, so code is merged into the production branch when it's ready to be released.